harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/probes/configure-and-add-probe.md

 ![Step 3.1](./static/configure-and-add-probe/step3.1.png)

 Now, the screen shows common probe properties, such as `Probe timeout`, `Retry`, `Interval`, and so on.
-Enter relevant values, and click `Continue`.
+Enter relevant values, and select `Continue`.
 ![Step 3.2](./static/configure-and-add-probe/step3.2.png)

 Provide the required probe attributes.
 In this case, you have chosen HTTP probe, which shows attributes associated with it, such as `URL`, `Method`, `Criteria`, and so on.
-Enter relevant values, and click `Setup the probe`.
+Enter relevant values, and select `Setup the probe`.
 ![Step 3.3](./static/configure-and-add-probe/step3.3.png)

 ## Step 4: Save the probe

-Once you have added the parameters for the probe, click `Setup the Probe >`.
-The newly configured probe will be saved and appended to the manifest.
+Once you have added the parameters for the probe, select `Setup the Probe >`.
+The newly configured probe is saved and appended to the manifest.
 To view the configurations that you saved, hover over `View` of the respective probe.

 ![Step 4](./static/configure-and-add-probe/step4.png)